 The niacin flush isn't dangerous, but it can be very uncomfortable and even frightening if you're not expecting it.
-The niacin flush may be reduced in severity by taking aspirin 30 minutes before taking the niacin supplements, or by using time-released niacin.
+It may be reduced in severity by taking aspirin 30 minutes before taking the niacin supplements, or by using time-released niacin.

 Some people take niacin to improve their cholesterol levels with the hopes of decreasing their risk of heart disease and atherosclerosis.
 Large daily doses of niacin, 50 milligrams (mg) or more, may help to decrease LDL cholesterol, the bad kind of cholesterol, and increase the HDL cholesterol, which is the good form of cholesterol.